 Creating a Cloudbreak credential

 This step is required.
 Only after you've performed it, you can start creating clusters.
-For Cloudbreak credential options on Azure, refer to Credential options on Azure.
+There are two ways to create a Cloudbreak credential on AWS.
+If you are just getting started with Cloudbreak, we recommend using the easier key-based credential method.
+For Cloudbreak credential options on AWS, refer to Credential options on AWS.